kcartlidge/dos-menu/README.md

 # MENU - An MSDOS menu system

-Standalone EXE built from Turbo Pascal 5 source.
+A DOS text mode menu system allowing up to 12 menus of up to 12 options each.
+Customisable colours.
+Includes a standalone EXE built from Turbo Pascal 5 source.

 - Copyright 2025 K Cartlidge
 - Licensed under the [AGPL](./LICENSE.md)